The 15 Best UK Christmas Markets in 2021

 The market stalls are traditionally located in East Princes Street Gardens, but the 2020 market will be spread across three different sites.
 There will be festive stalls in the Mound Precinct, George Street and Castle Street with traditional Scottish fayre as well as European.
 The main fairground rides will be on the upper level of East Princes Street Gardens.

-Edinburgh is one of the best UK cities to visit at Christmas with kids.
-We love it!
+Edinburgh is one of the best cities to visit at Christmas with kids.
+Read here to see the other cities in the UK to visit at Christmas with kids.

 Edinburgh Christmas Market Dates